rashmi-992/rashmi-992/README.md

 ## 🚀 About Me

 I'm a passionate AI engineer and data detective who transforms complex data into actionable insights and intelligent solutions.
-Currently pursuing my B.Tech in Computer Science with AI specialization, I thrive on building systems that solve real-world problems through machine learning and data analysis.
+Recently completed my B.Tech in Computer Science with AI specialization, I thrive on building systems that solve real-world problems through machine learning and data analysis.

 **Current Focus:** Building intelligent systems that understand and solve real-world problems using cutting-edge AI technologies.